Interview with Author Christa Carmen

 What advice do you wish you’d listened to or ignored?

 I think all advice is equally beneficial and worthless.
 It all depends on where you’re at (or who you are), and even still, something that might make total sense to me and help me through a rough patch with writing, publishing, social media branding, etc., might strike another author as neutral, while for someone else, it might go so far as to be damaging.
 Take the most basic advice out there, the advice you tend to hear from a lot of people and across various books on the craft: you must write every day.
 For someone who is very Type A and intrinsically motivated, this might be neutral advice for them; they are already churning out two-to-three thousand words a day, so the equivalent of a motivational poster in the school guidance counselor’s office isn’t going to change anything for them.
 For someone else, this advice might be the thing that pushes them to make a commitment to themselves and their writing; they say, “It works for Stephen King, and look at how well that guy’s doing for himself!” and they get their butt in the chair each day when, otherwise, they would have been floundering.
 Then there’s the third writer.
 This is the person who needs to balance writing with thinking about writing, or writing with very deliberate self-care.
-They see all these other writers, indie and big name alike, posting about their daily word counts, and they beat themselves up for not falling in line with the status quo.
+They see all these other writers, indie and big names alike, posting about their daily word counts, and they beat themselves up for not falling in line with the status quo.
 By virtue of writing this answer, I’m giving advice, in a way, so I’m not the final word on this either.
 Maybe I’m wrong, and everyone SHOULD write every day [insert ironic laughter].
 I’ve just found that I’m a much happier person and a much more productive writer when I do my own thing, the thing that works before me, in pretty much every scenario related to writing.

 What advice would you give to aspiring authors?